 We all love summer in the Pacific Northwest, but there’s no doubt that some days get pretty hot.
 Humans are pretty creative in finding ways to beat the heat – splashing, shade, cool clothes – and our Zoo animals do it too!

-Our four tigers, of course, are native to a country where it’s regularly much hotter than the Northwest: Indonesia.
+Our three tigers, of course, are native to a country where it’s regularly much hotter than the Northwest: Indonesia.
 But they still enjoy a good cool-down by taking a swim (tigers are great swimmers), napping in the shade or slurping up icy enrichments made by keepers.

 Asian small-clawed otters are water-creatures: they live in swamps, marshes and wetlands in the wild.
 Here at the Zoo our otter Bubbles always has a pool to dive into – or even a waterfall.